Deadline to apply to be a Volunteer: April 5, 2022

-Student volunteers (SVs) are essential to the success of the DIS2020 conference.
-Being an SV provides a unique opportunity to contribute to organizing a conference as well to interact closely with DIS contributors, attendees, and your peers.
-In return for your work, you will get a full conference pass providing you access to all the paper sessions, the design exhibition, demos, and social events.
-Lunch will be partially covered up to a certain amount.
-Note that other meals, additional workshop registration fees and hotel expenses are not covered by the SV benefits.
-Check the benefits section for more details.
+Volunteers (formerly Student Volunteers or SVs) are essential to the success of the DIS 2022 conference.
+Being a volunteer provides a unique opportunity to contribute to organizing a conference as well as to interact closely with DIS contributors, attendees, and your peers.
+In return for your work, you will get a complimentary DIS 2022 Conference registration.

-DIS2020 will take place in Eindhoven, the Netherlands.
-Please note that it is your responsibility to obtain necessary travel visas if required.
-To apply, no previous experience is required, but we are looking for people who are friendly, enthusiastic, and reliable.
+DIS2022 will take place virtually.
+To apply, no previous experience is required, but we are looking for people who are reliable, enthusiastic, and friendly.

 What will I do as a volunteer?

-- Work around 15-20 hours during the five days of the conference
+- Work around 10-15 hours before, during or after conference

-For further questions regarding student volunteering, please feel free to contact DIS 2020 SV co-chairs
+For further questions regarding student volunteering, please feel free to the contact us: